Jeremiah Chapter 10

 Jeremiah 10:18 “For thus saith the LORD, Behold, I will sling out the inhabitants of the land at this once, and will distress them, that they may find [it so].”

-This is a reason enforcing the exhortation in the preceding verse, and shows that the same people that are spoken of here are addressed there.
+This is a reason enforcing the exhortation in the preceding verse, and shows that the same people spoken of here are addressed there.

 The “slinging out” indicates that they went, not of their own free will, but were forced out by God.
 Their distress was not just for the loss of their land and belongings, but they were slaves of the Babylonians now.

-Verses 19-20: The picture of a tent that can no longer be erected because all the “cords are broken” and no one is available to lift it would have presented a vivid message to people not far removed from their nomadic ancestors.
+Verses 19-20: The picture of a tent that can no longer be erected because all the “cords are broken” and no one is available to raise it, would have presented a vivid message to people not far removed from their nomadic ancestors.

 Jeremiah 10:19 “Woe is me for my hurt! my wound is grievous: but I said, Truly this [is] a grief, and I must bear it.”

-Or “breach”; which was made upon the people of the Jews, when besieged, taken, and carried captive.
-With whom the prophet heartily sympathized, and considered their calamities and distresses as his own.
+Or “breach”; which was inflicted upon the Jews / Jewish people, when they were besieged, taken, and carried captive; with whom the prophet heartily sympathized, and considered their calamities and distresses as his own.
 For these are the words of the prophet, lamenting the sad estate of his people.